canvasxyz/teekit/README.md

 (currently Intel TDX/SGX).
 This makes it possible to create applications that interact with a TEE trustlessly, especially if applications are pinned on IPFS or other immutable hosting services.
-It also allows TEE developers to use public certificate authorities like Let's Encrypt without custom configuration.
+This also allows TEE developers to use public certificate authorities like Let's Encrypt, without custom configuration.

 ## Components